 - On November 6, teams are asked to score the four challenges in order of preference.
 The challenge organizing committee will allocate the challenges and account for the preferences as much as possible

 - The BigSurv20 conference will offer all teams online workspaces (most likely through Slack) to meet and exchange ideas

 - Challenge owners are available for email questions throughout the challenge.
 Each Friday, they will join meetings with the teams to answer questions and to comment on progress and intermediate results

 - Teams remain owners of their solutions, code and systems they develop during the challenge, but the ideas behind their contributions must be presented and, consequently, become public property

 - Data challenge owners cannot be data challenge team members

-- If you are a responding team or individual, register between May 1, 2020 and September 15, 2020
+- If you like to participate as a team or individual, register between September 1, 2020 and October 23, 2020

 What if You Have Questions?

-- Simply reach out to us at [email protected].
+Simply reach out to us at [email protected].